andr8800/Maze/README.md

 # Maze

-This is a simple maze game built using HTML, CSS, and JavaScript.
+This is a maze game built using HTML, CSS, and JavaScript.
 The player's goal is to navigate through the maze by moving the cursor using either the mouse the face tracking cursor.
+If you scroll below the generated maze, you will see your face movements being tracked and displayed as a series of numbers which represent specific facial landmarks.
+These landmarks are whats used to predict where the facetracking cursor should be on the screen based on your movements.

 ## Getting Started